 It takes time and a lot of thinking when adoption is your last option for becoming a family, but I hear time and again that it is the best decision you can make.

-Diagrama social worker Kira Storbeck speaks to all our prospective adopters when they first get in touch expressing an interest in adopting a child.
+Social worker Kira Storbeck speaks to all our prospective adopters when they first get in touch expressing an interest in adopting a child.
 She has taken hundreds of calls from people from all walks of life who are thinking about adoption, sometimes for very different reasons.
 The journeys that people make on their way to their decision to adopt can be emotional and even very sad.
 Kira shares her thoughts below on how to get started on your adoption journey, and what you can expect along the way.

 Becoming a family can be exciting, nerve-wracking and intense

 At the beginning of the process, applicants are often nervous and question themselves about whether they will be able to give children who have had a difficult start in life what they need.
-Over time and with training, I see the progress prospective adopters make and how they move from a place of anxiety to feeling confident and ready for the challenge.
+Over time and with training, we see the progress prospective adopters make and how they move from a place of anxiety to feeling confident and ready for the challenge.

 7 steps to becoming an adopter